Antoine's: Films

-Appearance in the film JFK

 Antoine's was used for the filming of two sequences in Oliver Stone's 1991 movie, JFK.
 The first, which is quite brief, shows the Garrison family waiting for their father in the mirrored Main Dining Room.
 In the second, which lasts several minutes, Jim Garrison (played by Kevin Costner) has lunch with his staff in the Large Annex Room.
 At the beginning of the segment, he is greeted by the real maitre d'hôtel, Henri Alciatore, a direct descendant of the founder.